Committee details

 · Planning policy, development management, building control and land charges.

-· Strategic development framework, including transport and community infrastructure.
+· Strategic development framework, including transport and community infrastructure, walkways and cycle-paths.

 · Business growth, economic development, and inward investment.